Fistula: Therapeutic use

 In people with kidney failure, requiring dialysis, a cimino fistula is often deliberately created in the arm by means of a short day surgery in order to permit easier withdrawal of blood for hemodialysis.
 As a radical treatment for portal hypertension, surgical creation of a portacaval fistula produces an anastomosis between the hepatic portal vein and the inferior vena cava across the omental foramen (of Winslow).
 This spares the portal venous system from high pressure which can cause esophageal varices, caput medusae, and hemorrhoids.

 Epidemiology

 Globally, every year between 50,000 and 100,000 women are affected by fistula relating to childbirth.

 Botany

 In botany, the term is most common in its adjectival forms, where it is used in binomial names to refer to species that are distinguished by hollow or tubular structures.
 Monarda fistulosa, for example, has tubular flowers; Eutrochium fistulosum has a tubular stem; Allium fistulosum has hollow or tubular leaves, and Acacia seyal subsp. fistula is the subspecies with hollow spines.

 Society and culture

 The term was first used in the 14th century.
-A fistula plays a central role in William Shakespeares play All's Well That Ends Well.
+A fistula plays a central role in William Shakespeare's play All's Well That Ends Well.

+An arteriovenous fistula is also a main plot point in Richard Fleischer's 1966 film Fantastic Voyage (screenplay by Harry Kleiner), sending the miniaturized submarine inside a patient's body on an unforeseen course.